-In 2004 ESWP collaborated with the Bureau of Land Management’s Hands on the Land program, beginning the expansion of watershed project into the elementary classrooms.
-Through directed scientific investigations, 2nd and 4th grade students have the opportunity to explore Fish Slough, a wetland located in the arid Owens Valley.
+In 2004 ESWP collaborated with the Bureau of Land Management’s Hands on the Land program, beginning the expansion of the watershed project into the elementary classrooms.
+Through directed scientific investigations, 2nd and 4th-grade students have the opportunity to explore Fish Slough, a wetland located in the arid Owens Valley.

-- Fish Slough Water Critters – This station introduces students to the aquatic macroinvertebrates living in a slow moving warm water system.
-Students collect the macroinvertebrates using small dip nets, after which they sort and identify their invertebrates using a large mat which has illustrations of the the most common invertebrates living in Fish Slough.
+- Fish Slough Water Critters – This station introduces students to the aquatic macroinvertebrates living in a slow-moving warm water system.
+Students collect the macroinvertebrates using small dip nets, after which they sort and identify their invertebrates using a large mat that has illustrations of the most common invertebrates living in Fish Slough.

 - Fish Slough Discovery Hike – The discovery hike is designed to touch on a few of the 2nd grade Science and Social Studies content standards in a fun and engaging way.
 The students follow clues though through upland habitat which engage them in activities from identifying animal tracks and scat to finding evidence of the volcano that erupted millions of years ago creating the unique rock formations they are hiking over.

 FOURTH GRADE – The fourth-grade students are introduced to the unique aspects of the Fish Slough desert spring ecosystem through four activities.